Abdul Hamid Khan (general): Eastern Front

-As head of the army and the military operations during the war, Hamid Khan played a central role in directing Pakistan's Western front campaigns.
+As head of the army and the military operations during the Bangladesh Liberation War and the India–Pakistan war of 1971, he played a central role in directing Pakistan's Western front campaigns.
 He oversaw the launch of Operation Chengiz Khan, a preemptive strike on Indian airbases, aimed at crippling Indian airpower and initiating hostilities.
 Despite extensive planning, the operation inflicted only limited damage.